kjschmidt913/cpdbProject/checkpoint-2/README.md

 ## Getting Started
 ### To run Tableau
+We've saved our charts in a workbook.
+As long as you have the CPDP database on your computer, it should run without an issue.
+The descriptions below correspond to the tabs in the workbook.

 ### To run d3
 In the `src` folder, open `dataVis.html` in your browser to see the visualization.
 To see the code, use a text editor to open `dataVis.html` for the html, `styles.css` for the css, and `chart.js` (percentile chart) and `chart2.js` (unit size chart) for the javascript.